Jack and Jill of America

 Jack and Jill of America is a membership organization dedicated to nurturing future leaders by supporting children through leadership development, volunteer service, philanthropic giving and civic duty.

-Partnering together over the years, Jack and Jill of America through their 220 chapters nationwide that represent over 30,000 family members, has been involved with efforts from helping to end polio to volunteering for events in local March of Dimes Chapters.
+Partnering together over the years, Jack and Jill of America through their 240 chapters nationwide that represent over 30,000 family members, has been involved with efforts from help to end polio to volunteering for events in local March of Dimes Chapters.
 Most recently, each Jack and Jill chapter plans annual March of Dimes programming activities that include March for Babies and Prematurity Awareness Month.
 Through these March of Dimes service projects, Jack and Jill of America creates a medium of contact for children to stimulate their growth and development.

-Jack and Jill of America, Incorporated is an African American organization formed during the Great Depression was founded by the Late Marion Stubbs in 1938.
+Jack and Jill of America, Incorporated is an African American organization formed during the Great Depression and was founded by the Late Marion Stubbs in 1938.
 It consisted of Twenty mothers who came together to discuss creating an organization to provide social, cultural and educational opportunities for youth between the ages of two and nineteen.
 To learn more about the Jack and Jill of America, Inc. or their partnership with the March of Dimes, visit the Jack and Jill of America, Inc. website at jackandjillinc.org.